 With all of these potential benefits, why have financial services organizations been reticent to adopt document automation?
 In some cases, it is because document understanding technologies, until recently, have been lacking in flexibility and accuracy.

-Some of the first document understanding technologies included solutions that were template-based or rules-based.
+Some of the first document-understanding technologies included solutions that were template-based or rules-based.
 These technologies work well for structured documents, which adhere to strict formatting (ie. static form fields).
 However, template-based and rules-based solutions simply cannot accurately process unstructured documents.

 Optical character recognition (OCR) technology has also been used for document understanding, but it, too, is limited in what it can accurately interpret from a document.
 For financial services, where accuracy is key, more is needed.

-Today, machine learning technology and a subset of machine learning known as deep learning enhances the document automation technologies of the past, improving accuracy and processing both structured and unstructured documents at a fraction of the time and expense it takes to manually review documents.
+Today, machine learning technology and a subset of machine learning known as deep learning enhance the document automation technologies of the past, improving accuracy and processing both structured and unstructured documents at a fraction of the time and expense it takes to manually review documents.

 Deep learning leverages natural language processing (NLP) technology along with machine learning models trained on thousands of document types to quickly ingest, split up and classify, and extract key data from documents and then automatically send that data to the appropriate downstream systems for use.